-- e.
-Visitors to the Campus are expected to observe SMU parking and traffic regulations, and to park only in spaces marked "Visitor."
-In the event a visitor receives a citation, he should supply his name and address on the citation and return it promptly to the Security Office. - 7.
-A traffic citation may be appealed to the Security Office within fifteen days of the date of the citation." - a.
+a.
 An appeal bond of \$2.00 will be collected from a person who desires to appeal a citation.
-Should be fail to complete his appeal, the bond will be forfeited.
-If the Traffic Appeals Board rules favorably for an appellant, the bond will be returned in full; if his appeal is unsuccessful, the bond will be applied towards payment of the penalty fee imposed. - 8.
-There are some special regulations applying to motorcycles, motorscooters, and motorbikes.
+Should he fail to complete his appeal, the bond will be forfeited.
+If the Traffic Appeals Board rules favorably for an appellant, the bond will be returned in full; if his appeal is unsuccessful, the bond will be applied towards payment of the penalty fee imposed.

+12. There are some special regulations applying to motorcycles, motorscooters, and motorbikes.
 Like other motor vehicles, they must be registered at the Security Office, and must display a registration decal.
 The same penalties for violations of regulations apply to them, and parking and traffic regulations are identical, with certain additions and exceptions: